 Day 2 — London, Oxford

 Arrive in London this morning and transfer to Oxford.
-This evening, enjoy a welcome dinner and plenary talk.
-(D)
+Settle into your en suite dormitory lodgings at Merton College, the university’s first self-governing college, established in 1264.
+This evening, gather for a welcome dinner and plenary talk.
+(R, D)

 Days 3–7 — Oxford